-The TRI Clinical Research Facility (CRF) is a multi-use research centre situated at the Princess Alexandra Hospital.
+The Translational Research Institute (TRI) Clinical Research Facility (CRF) is a multi-use research centre situated at the Princess Alexandra Hospital.
 It has been designed to provide the special facilities and equipment needed by clinical researchers.
 This is to help them to investigate the causes of disease, and to conduct research studies of new medicines and medical equipment.

 The CRF was opened for participants in December 2014.
 The facility has been designed as a restful environment, with light filled spaces and comfortable, spacious treatment rooms and waiting area.
 The clinic is not a healthcare facility; however it is situated within the main hospital building.
 This is to ensure the rapid access to emergency medical teams should this be needed.

-The person in charge of each trial is called a Principal Investigator.
-He/she is responsible for making sure that any other researchers working on your study are properly qualified and trained to provide a high level of care to participants who are taking part in research studies.
+The person in charge of each clinical trial is called a Principal Investigator.
+He/she is responsible for making sure that any other researchers working on the research project are properly qualified and trained to provide a high level of care to participants who are taking part in research studies.

-The researcher for your study will remain with you during your visit to the CRF.
-Once your visit is complete, they will ensure you are ready for departure.
-The researcher will then give you any information about follow-up requirement and return you to the reception desk.
+The researcher for a participant’s study will remain with the participant during their visit to the CRF.
+Once the visit is complete, the researcher will ensure the participant is ready for departure.
+The researcher will then give the participant any information about follow-up requirement and return the participant to the reception desk.

 Those attending the CRF may follow the "red" dots to find their way to the CRF from the main Princess Alexandra Hospital foyer.